WH-Yoshi/PolarionCopilot/README.md

 ### Required installation

 1. Python version 3.11 (minimum) via this link: [Python](https://www.python.org/downloads/)
-   - Make sure to check the box "Add python.exe to PATH" during the installation
+   - Make sure to check the box *"Add python.exe to PATH"* during the installation
 3. Git to clone this repository via this link: [Git](https://git-scm.com/downloads)
+   - You can click *Next* for each step.
 3. **[Optional]** A new version of terminal to show you all this goodies going on in the scripts :)
+   - For Windows, you can use the new Windows Terminal via this link: [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701)
+   - For Linux, you can use the ZSH shell by following this link: [ZSH](https://dev.to/yogeshdev/make-your-unix-terminal-beautiful-productive-c1d)

 ### Use the Repository

-1. Clone the repository
+1. Open Terminal and Clone the repository
    ```bash
    cd <path to a prefered directory>
    ```